openharmony/docs/en/application-dev/ui/arkts-layout-development-create-looping.md

 The [Swiper](../reference/apis-arkui/arkui-ts/ts-container-swiper.md) component is a container that is able to display child components in looping mode.
 It is typically used in scenarios such as display of recommended content on the home page.

 The **Swiper** component provides a preloading mechanism, which you can use to improve the swipe experience in complex scenarios.
-This mechanism allows for prebuilding and prerendering components when the main thread is idle.
-For details, see [Swiper High-Performance Development](../performance/swiper_optimization.md).
+This mechanism allows for prebuilding and prerendering components when the main thread is idle.<!--Del--> For details, see [Swiper High-Performance Development](../performance/swiper_optimization.md).<!--DelEnd-->

 ## Layout and Constraints